paulbrodersen/somnotate/README.md

 Currently available scripts are:

-1. `00_convert_sleepsign_files.py`
+1. `00_truncate_edf_annotations.py`

-    Extract the hypnogram from SleepSign FFT files (created in SleepSign via: Analysis -> FFT-Text Output -> Continuous FFT), and convert them to hypnogram in the [visbrain stage-duration format](http://visbrain.org/sleep.html#hypnogram).
-If you already
-    have hypnograms in this format, this step is not necessary.
+    Truncate the EDF annotation files to match the length of the EDF data files.

 2. `01_preprocess_signals.py`